top of page

 Conclusion

-• Predictive Capture (Olympus had this 7 years ago)
+Pre Capture (Olympus had this 7 years ago)

-• In-Body Pixel-Shift stitching (Pentax had this 7 years ago)
+In-Body Pixel-Shift stitching (Pentax had this 7 years ago)

 Bokeh Panos

-I often use the Bokeh Panorama* technique to emulate large format subject isolation.
-It makes wide angle images with otherwise impossibly shallow depth of field and extreme resolution and sharpness.
-I like to shoot these in electronic shutter mode (like everything else) because it burns through a lot of images, so it's nice not to have that slowly destroying your shutter mechanism.
-When shooting this technique on the Sony A7III (in electronic shutter mode), images would frequently have distortion due to the speed of panning during shooting (rolling shutter).
-This made them impossible to stitch.
-However, with the A1 I can reliably move as fast as I like without worrying about this issue.
+I like to shoot this technique in electronic shutter mode (like everything else) because it burns through a lot of images, so it's nice not to have that slowly destroying your camera's shutter mechanism.
+When shooting these on the Sony A7III (in electronic shutter mode), images would frequently have distortion due to the speed of my panning (from the slow 1/15th rolling shutter), which made them impossible to stitch.
+Stacked sensor cameras, like the A1, can reliably shoot these while only worrying about motion blur.

 For more information about this technique and how to shoot them you can check out my guide, or see more images like this here.